CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Camera mounting attaches the mic directly onto the setup.
 Boom pole mounting gets closer to the subjects in tight areas.
 Lavalier clip mounting keeps the mic close to the talent.

-You may also like: How to take underwater shots with DSLR camera
+You may also like: Can heat damage DSLR camera

 Before filming, choose the right mount that fits your project.
 Otherwise, you’ll get poor audio!